 When suspicion turns to Gamache himself, and his possible involvement in the crime, the frantic search for answers takes the investigation to the village of Three Pines, where a series of shattering secrets are poised to be revealed . . .

-Ingenious, gripping, and powerful, A GREAT RECKONING is the new spellbinding novel from number one bestseller, Louise Penny.
-Evocative and atmospheric, this magnificent work of crime fiction will stay with you long after you turn the final page.
+Ingenious, gripping, and powerful, A Great Reckoning is the new spellbinding novel from number one bestseller, Louise Penny.
+Evocative and atmospheric, this magnificent work of crime fiction will stay with you long after you listen to the final chapter.

 Louise Penny's writing is intricate, beautiful and compelling.
 She is an original voice, a distillation of both PD James and Barbara Vine at their peaks and a worthy successor to both - Peter James

 Penny's elegant style is deeply satisfying, while Gamache is contemplative even when under pressure, and remains a man you want to spend time with - Metro